All children experience abundant, positive, language-rich social interactions with caregivers, educators, and peers.

 Fueling A Love of Learning

-Emily Rubin, director of Marcus Autism Center’s Educational Outreach Program, emphasizes the importance of creating a positive learning environment where social-emotional engagement is the fuel for a child’s learning.
+Emily Rubin, then the director of Marcus Autism Center’s Educational Outreach Program, emphasizes the importance of creating a positive learning environment where social-emotional engagement is the fuel for a child’s learning.

 Improving Literacy by Listening